jacksonargo/personal-queue/README.md

 Adds a job to the queu.
 Job description can be given as parameters or interactively.

-* NAME is a descriptive name for the job.
+* *NAME* is a descriptive name for the job.
-* SUMMARY is a brief summary of the what you have to do.
+* *SUMMARY* is a brief summary of the what you have to do.
 This should be given as a single string.
-* PRIORITY is an integer 1-10.
+* *PRIORITY* is an integer 1-10.
 Higher priority means the job needs to be completed sooner.
-* TIME TO COMPLETION is an estimate in minutes of how long you think it will take to finish this job.
+* *TIME TO COMPLETION*, or TTC, is an estimate in minutes of how long you think it will take to finish this job.
 Jobs with lower TTC will have precedence over jobs with higher TTC.